Builder68/OpenEarlyMacsRAMexpansion/README.md

 | JP1             | 1-2           |
 | JP2             | 1-2           |
 | JP3             | 1-2           |

+*This mode can´t be used for Macintosh 128K with earlier LB revisions*

 #### 6.2.2 1024 Refresh Cycles Mode